grep265/Docker/ardupilot_sitl_docker/README.md

 ## Building the Container

 To build the Docker container, use the provided Dockerfile.
-Make sure you have Docker installed on your system.Inside the ardupilot folder, replace the Dockerfile with the one that is provided.
-After, run the following commands:
+Make sure you have Docker installed on your system.
+Inside the ardupilot folder, replace the Dockerfile with the one that is provided.
+After, run the following command:

 ```bash
    docker build . -t ardupilot-sitl